Clippers blow out undermanned Wizards 150-125

 Rookie Rui Hachimura scored a career-high 30 points and Bradley Beal added 23 points and 11 assists for the Wizards.
 They were without injured John Wall, Moe Wagner, C.J.
 Miles and Ian Mahinmi in losing for the fourth time in five games.

-Davis Bertans had 20 points and a tied his career high with six 3-pointers.
+Davis Bertans had 20 points and a tied his career high with six 3-pointers for Washington.

 Leonard scored 11 of the Clippers’ first 20 points in the fourth.
 George added a pair of free throws and Williams scored seven in the stretch that extended their lead to 138-107.
 Leonard and George then sat down and turned it over to the bench to finish off the blowout victory.